-Graduate level study further develops an animal scientist’s knowledge.
-Most students with bachelor’s degrees in application-focused food sciences or agricultural sciences typically earn advanced degrees in applied topics such as nutrition or dietetics.
+Many students with bachelor’s degrees in application-focused food sciences or agricultural sciences earn advanced degrees in applied topics such as nutrition or dietetics.
 Students who major in a more basic field, such as biology or chemistry, may be better suited for getting their Ph.D. and doing research within the agricultural and food sciences.
-During graduate school, there is additional emphasis on lab work and original research, where prospective animal scientists have the opportunity to do experiments and sometimes supervise undergraduates.
+During graduate school, there is additional emphasis on lab work and original research, in which prospective animal scientists have the opportunity to do experiments and sometimes supervise undergraduates.

 Advanced research topics include genetics, animal reproduction, agronomy, and biotechnology, among others.
 Advanced coursework also emphasizes statistical analysis and experiment design, which are important as Ph.D. candidates begin their research.

-Some agricultural and food scientists receive a Doctor of Veterinary Medicine before they begin their animal science training.
-Similar to Ph.D. candidates in animal science, a prospective veterinarian must first have a bachelor’s degree before getting into veterinary school.
+Some agricultural and food scientists receive a Doctor of Veterinary Medicine.
+Like Ph.D. candidates in animal science, a prospective veterinarian must first have a bachelor’s degree before getting into veterinary school.

 Communication skills.
 Communication skills are critical for agricultural and food scientists.
-They must be able to explain their studies: what they were trying to learn, the methods they used, what they found, and what they think the implications are of their findings.
+They must be able to explain their studies: what they were trying to learn, the methods they used, what they found, and what they think the implications of their findings are.
 They must also communicate well when working with others, including technicians and student assistants.

 Critical-thinking skills.
 Agricultural and food scientists must use their expertise to determine the best way to answer a specific research question.